liquidat/ansible-demo-notes/README.md

 - go through tasks, highlight different modules
 - mention: tasks can be serialized to be only applied to sets of a specific group (load balancers, etc.)
 - highlight conditionals, mention variables
-- => so far: tasks can be stacked
+- :white_check_mark: so far: tasks can be stacked
-- => playbooks script automation
+- :white_check_mark: playbooks script automation
-- => can be run on demand, multiple times
+- :white_check_mark: can be run on demand, multiple times
-- => can save even more time compared to the need to write scripts yourself
+- :white_check_mark: can save even more time compared to the need to write scripts yourself
-- => But what are variables, where do they come from?
+- :white_check_mark: But what are variables, where do they come from?

 ## interlude: variables
 - variables can be used to replace values in playbooks, but also in file templates